jrc436/lang-production/README.md

 This project is not necessarily designed for public use, but to document the methods used in that research.
 To setup, please first have jACT-R running.
 Models are generated programmatically by learning the vocabulary and associated types from a corpus, so an annotated corpus (such as Switchboard) is needed.
+This project is also dependent on the executors project (https://github.com/jrc436/executors).

 Paper can be found below:
 https://psyarxiv.com/rxhnd/